Tudun Wada, Kaduna: History

-"Tudun Wada" (name) was derived from Hausa words: "Tudu" (hill) and "Wada" (richness), The area was originally created by British colonists to make up segregated towns for northerners who were not local residents.
-It is a populated place, known as a community where people live and work.
+The name Tudun Wada was derived from Hausa words: Tudu (hill) and Wada (richness), the area was originally settled by British colonists to make up segregated towns for northerners who were not local residents.

 Kaduna was established in 1924 as a result of inflow of people from different part of the country coming to Kaduna to fine source of living.
-The population in the area are not Hausa but different ethnic groups such as Igbo, Tiv, Yoruba etc.
+The population in the area are not Hausa but different ethnic groups such as Igbo, Tiv, Yoruba.

 Economy activity

-Business activity is known as Kasuwar Barci markets a popular market for people outside Kaduna for the wholesale and retail sellers of bales of items.
+Kasuwar Barci markets are popular for people outside Kaduna for the wholesale and retail sellers of bales of items.
 The market contribution to the economy development of the Kaduna South local government and the entire Kaduna state development.
-The market opens every day for business activities.
+The market are open every day.

 Population

 Tudun Wada is a densely populated area in Kaduna state with 376,100 population in 2022.

-Other Tudun Wadas
+Other locations

-It is very important to know and differentiate it from other places/local government bearing the similar name.
+Other locations sharing the name include: